-The authors of papers that are selected for publication will be required to sign an agreement warranting the entry’s originality and granting the GLTR first publication rights.
+- The authors of papers that are selected for publication will be required to sign GLTR’s standard agreement warranting the entry’s originality and granting GLTR first publication rights.

-If a potential winner does not respond within 14 days of the first attempt to contact him or her, or if the contact is returned as non-deliverable, the potential winner forfeits all rights to be named as a winner or receive a prize, and an alternate winner may be chosen.
+- If a potential winner does not respond within 14 days of the first attempt to contact them or the contact email is returned as non-deliverable, the potential winner forfeits all rights to be named as a winner or receive a prize and an alternate winner may be chosen.

-Winners will be solely responsible for all federal, state, local or other taxes, if any such taxes apply.
-Cash prizes will only be paid in US Dollars by way of check or bank transfer.
-Any fees that may be charged from time to time by the relevant bank will be deducted from the prize money.
+- Winners will be solely responsible for all federal, state, local or other taxes on the prize if any such taxes apply.
+Cash prizes will only be paid in U.S. Dollars via check or bank transfer.
+Any bank fees that may be charged as a part of the award process will be deducted from the prize.

-In the unlikely event that no entries are of sufficient quality to merit an award, the Organizers reserve the right not to award any prizes.
+- In the unlikely event that no entries are of sufficient quality to merit an award, the Institute and the GLTR reserve the right to declare no winners and award no prizes.

-The Writing Competition is governed by U.S. law and all relevant federal, state and local rules and regulations apply.
-By entering, all entrants agree that the competition shall be governed by the laws of the District of Columbia and that the courts of the District of Columbia shall have exclusive jurisdiction for any dispute or litigation relating to or arising from the competition.
+- The Writing Competition is governed by U.S. law, and all relevant federal, state, and local rules and regulations apply.
+By participating, all entrants agree that the competition shall be governed by the laws of the District of Columbia and that the courts of the District of Columbia shall have exclusive jurisdiction for any dispute or litigation relating to or arising from the competition.
 Void where prohibited by law.

-By participating, each entrant agrees to the rules of the Writing Competition and the decisions of the Organizers and releases, discharges and holds harmless the Organizers and each of their respective officers, directors, members, employees, independent contractors, agents, representatives, successors and assigns from any and all liability whatsoever in connection with the Writing Competition, including without limitation legal claims, costs, injuries, loss or damages, demands or actions of any kind.
+- By participating, each entrant agrees to the rules of the Writing Competition and the decisions of the Institute and GLTR and releases, discharges, and holds harmless the Institute and GLTR and each of their respective officers, directors, members, employees, independent contractors, agents, representatives, successors, and assigns from any and all liability whatsoever in connection with the Writing Competition, including without limitation legal claims, costs, injuries, loss or damages, demands, or actions of any kind.

-This Writing Competition may be cancelled, modified or terminated for any reason.
+- This Writing Competition may be canceled, modified, or terminated for any reason.